DerekSelander/dsdump/docs/index.md

 ## Symbol Table
 ---

 The symbol table plays an immensily important role of declaring what symbols it implements as well as what symbols it relies upon for that image to correctly function.
-All code and any variables that survive out of the scope of code is a candidate to be put into the symbol table for what an image implements.
+All code/variables that survive out of the scope of code are candidates to be put into the symbol table for an image.

-For example:
+For example (no need to code this example out):

 ```c
 int someGlobalNumber = 5;